keystonejs/keystone/examples/document-field/README.md

-## Feature Example - Document Field
+## Example - Document Field

-This project demonstrates how to add a document field to a Keystone list and render it in a Next.js frontend.
+This project demonstrates how to configure [document fields](https://next.keystonejs.com/guides/document-fields) in your Keystone system and render their data in a frontend application.

 It builds on the [Blog](../blog) starter project.

 ## Instructions